dangerozov/fluent-interface-builder/README.md

 // localhost = 'http://127.0.0.1:80'
 ```
 ### TypeScript
-`builder.build` has generic parameters `<TWrapper, TObject>`.
+`Builder` constructor has generic parameters `<TValue, TInstance>`.
-`TWrapper` - type of your fluent interface.
-You need to provide it due to dynamically assigning functions to object via indexer.
+`TValue` - type of value, that will be passed around behind the scenes.
-`TObject` - type of object, that will be passed around behind the scenes.
+`TInstance` - type of your fluent interface.

 ```
 type Point = { x: number, y: number };